Below is a short history of the Choir. Click here for membership information »

 The Choir was formed in 1971 in the name of the Birkenhead Male Voice Choir and meetings were held at the Birkenhead Licensing Trust Hotel.
 The founder and first conductor, Reg Olausen assembled a group of 26 men who wished to sing, just for fun, and to entertain the senior citizens.

-Today, 43 years later, the choir has doubled in numbers and its aim is still to sing for fun, to enjoy the experience and the camaraderie, and to entertain the Seniors at the many Retirement Villages on the Shore and beyond, in addition to performing in concerts.
+Over recent years, the choir has doubled in numbers and its aim is still to sing for fun, to enjoy the experience and the camaraderie, and to entertain the Seniors at the many Retirement Villages on the Shore and beyond, in addition to performing in concerts.

 In 1974, rehearsals moved to Northcote College and the name changed to North Shore Male Voice Choir, and Don Carpenter became the Conductor for two years before handing the baton to Malcolm Mitchell for the next 10 years.
 During this time, Leone Gruebner handed over to Mavis Harris who remained the Accompanist for 34 years until she retired in 2013 and assumed the role of Patron to the Choir.
 Elizabeth Barritt then joined as only the second Accompanist since our formation in 1971.
 In June 2015 we were very fortunate to acquire the temporary services of Robert Loretz, a well known Auckland musician.
 On returning to his teaching profession we were joined in 2016 by Megan Quatermass, a distinguished pianist with an enviable reputation.